mariolukas/HydraPlay/README.md

 HydraPlay was inspired by a project i have seen on [Youtube](https://www.youtube.com/watch?v=Lmr58F8gSs8&t=100s) by Ryan Detzel.

-*This project is still under development, some things might not work are unstable*
+*This project is still under development, some things might be unstable*

 ## Screenshots